|Elliott Sound Products||Project 39|

 Many people like the idea of using NTC (negative temperature coefficient) thermistors for inrush limiting, with a common claim being that no additional circuitry is needed.
-In a word, DON'T. This is possibly controversial, because they are used by a number of major manufacturers so must be alright - or so it might seem.
+In a word, DON'T. This may be controversial, because they are used by a number of major manufacturers so must be alright - or so it might seem.
 If used in a switched system as described here, they are safe enough, but I have personally seen (yes, with my very own eyes) NTC thermistors explode mightily if there is a fault.
 Resistors can also fail, but the failure is (usually) contained - there are exceptions of course.
 In general, NTC thermistors are designed for very high peak current, but as noted earlier, you will see many different ways to describe the same thing, with almost no commonality between makers.

 If the relay fails to operate because you didn't listen to me and used the amp's supply, the thermistor will (in theory) become a low resistance due to the current flow and the fuse will blow.
 However, if current is too high due to a major fault, the thermistor may explode before the fuse has a chance.
 I'm unsure why some people insist that the thermistor is somehow 'better' than resistors - it isn't, and in some cases may even be a less robust solution.
 As noted below, a resistor (or thermistor) value of about 50 ohms (230V) or 25 ohms (120V) is a pretty good overall compromise, and works perfectly with transformers up to about 500VA.
 The resistance should be reduced for higher power transformers.